-If you visited our adoption profiles page today, you might have noticed a few changes: new larger photos of our hopeful adoptive parents; a simpler, cleaner layout; and improved search and navigational tools.
+If you visited our new adoption profiles page lately, you might have noticed a few changes: larger photos of our hopeful adoptive parents; a simpler, cleaner layout; and improved search and navigational tools.

 What’s behind the changes?
 Hopefully, an even easier way for hopeful adoptive parents and expectant parents considering adoption to connect and get matched.

 Of course, when it comes to online adoption networking, we’re not the only game in town.